 You’ll also want to decide what dishes, glassware, serving pieces and so forth that you’ll need to have ready for the big day.

-But what about adding a little Thanksgiving spirit to your holiday table with some fabulous guest place cards?
+But, what about adding a little Thanksgiving spirit to your holiday table with some fabulous guest menu and place cards?

-Why not download and print out some custom Thanksgiving Dinner Place Cards for this year’s holiday celebration?
+Download and print out these custom Thanksgiving Dinner Menu and Place Cards for this year’s holiday celebration today!

 And while you’re at it, come join the gang in our Facebook group and get in on the gabfest at, The Fab Life!
 That’s where we show off our triumphs and share our pursuit of “the good life” with each other all week long.

 The related post explains how to make sugared cranberries and candied orange peel to garnish your Cranberry Pomegranate Sauce.

 Fat and calorie counts will vary with serving size.